140am/butler/README.md

     response = client.send( 'validate.content', { 'uri' : 'http://www.encodingbooth.com/test.bin' } )
     print response

-The default `EBClient.timeout` will wait max `1000` msec (1 second) to be accepted by a `Worker` Server and return a response.
+The default `EBClient.timeggout` will wait max `1000` msec (1 second) to be accepted by a `Worker` Server and return a response.
 The Client can also re-connect and attempt to get 1+ `EBClient.retries` if required.

 ### Worker